 A02022 A02022 Australian troops in the Lone Pine trenches.
 AWM A02022 Australia’s involvement in the First World War began when Britain and Germany went to war on 4 August 1914, and both Prime Minister Joseph Cook and Opposition Leader Andrew Fisher, who were in the midst of an election campaign, pledged full support for Britain.
 The outbreak of war was greeted in Australia, as in many other places, with great enthusiasm.
 The first significant Australian action of the war was the Australian Naval and Military Expeditionary Force’s (ANMEF) landing on Rabaul on 11 September 1914.
 On 25 April 1915 members of the Australian Imperial Force (AIF) landed on Gallipoli in Turkey with troops from New Zealand, Britain, and France.
 Throughout 1916 and 1917 losses on the Western Front were heavy and gains were small.
+For Australia, the First World War remains the costliest conflict in terms of deaths and casualties.

+Sources and further reading: C.E.W.
 PEGS Library - WORLD WAR I BIBLIOGRAPHY.pdf.
 National Archives of Australia and Archives NZ.
 Gallipoli.
 Service records.
 Discovering Anzacs – The National Archives of Australia and Archives New Zealand commemorate the Centenary of Anzac.

 The National Archives holds records about service in the Australian defence forces from Federation in 1901.
 Find out how to access the records we hold relating to service with the: Australian Army (Army) Royal Australian Navy (RAN) Royal Australian Air Force (RAAF) We also hold other records relating to wartime service, including: First World War, 1914-1918.
 His Majesty's Australian Transports [HMAT] Ships, Transporting the AIF.